vtex/action-toolbelt/README.md

           account: YOUR_ACCOUNT
           appKey: ${{ secrets.VTEX_TOOLBELT_KEY }}
           appToken: ${{ secrets.VTEX_TOOLBELT_TOKEN }}
+          authenticate: true      # defaults to true, but it'll be false if
+                                  # any of account, appKey or appToken is missing
           workspace: master       # defaults to master if omitted
           bin: vtex-e2e           # defaults to vtex-e2e if omitted
           git: vtex/toolbelt      # defaults to vtex/toolbelt if omitted